 The Thyatira epistle carries a central theme for all seven churches, namely the tendency to syncretize or mix worldly ideas with the truth of God.

 The seven churches of Revelation have intrigued students for centuries.
 Where they simply seven churches in Asia, or do they have more relevance today?

 Historically, the modern church of God has believed that the seven churches are types of seven eras from apostolic times to Christ's return.
 Is this a valid belief?

 The seven churches exist in the end time, but is there hope for a bright future?
-What will happen next in the course of events?
+What will happen next?
 Will the church—now scattered—come back together?